NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Hei Feng - Minor Curse.md

-**Minor Curse:** Hei Feng's belligerence hangs over you like a thunderhead.
+Hei Feng's belligerence hangs over you like a thunderhead.
 You take a -1 status penalty to checks with Charisma-based skills.
 If you consume even a drop of alcohol, this penalty becomes -3 until the next sunrise.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*